yawaramin/dream-html/README.md

 let view = null [p [] [txt "Hello"]; p [] [txt "World"]]
 ```

-You can do string interpolation of text nodes using `txt` and of any
+You can do string interpolation of text nodes using `txt` and any attribute which
-attribute which takes a string value:
+takes a string value:

 ```ocaml
 let greet name = p [id "greet-%s" name] [txt "Hello, %s!" name]